Konnor-Filip/Learn2Surf/Modules/Authentication/Password1of2/ModuleOutline.md

 What size of groups can you divide your class into?
 What ways do your students learn best?

-### Authentication Course Introduction Overview:
+### Password Safety Module Overview:
-   * What is authentication?
+   * How are passwords cracked?
-   * Why do we need a password?
+   * How do we create a strong password?
-   * How can a password be cracked?
+   * How can we remember our passwords?
 ### Warm-up:
 [comment]: <> (&#40;Should be challenging but not too challenging so that kids get interested&#41;) Teacher shows multiple passwords on screen.
 Students use Think Pair Share to determine which passwords are good and which are bad.